-13. Positive Verification.
+- 13. Positive Verification. - a.
+Contractors responsible for NEOs and NEO-associated activities and facilities must develop and implement a verification process to ensure use of qualified personnel who are fit for duty, operationally ready facilities, correct equipment that is current in any required calibration and preventive maintenance, and current approved procedures. - b.
+Contractors must ensure the configuration and condition of a nuclear explosive and its safety features are determined as early as practicable during any planned NEO.
+For operations occurring prior to this determination, or in the event a determination cannot be made, incompatibility with or isolation from external energy that may lead to credible NES consequences must be demonstrated. - 14.
+Change Control.
+Contractors responsible for NEOs and NEO-associated activities and facilities must establish and implement a NES change evaluation process in accordance with NNSA SD 452.2, current version.
+This NES evaluation is separate and independent from the unreviewed safety question (USQ) process required by 10 CFR Part 830, Nuclear Safety Management, and must be completed before approval and implementation of the change.

+Contractors must ensure that their change control process captures all proposed changes to approved NEOs, including the following:

 - a.
-Contractors responsible for NEOs and associated activities and facilities must develop and implement a verification process to ensure use of qualified personnel who are fit for duty, operationally ready facilities, correct equipment that is current in any required calibration and preventive maintenance, and current approved procedures. - b.
-Contractors must ensure the configuration and condition of a nuclear explosive and its safety features are known or determined as early as practical during any planned NEO.

-14. Change Control.
-Contractors responsible for NEOs and associated activities and facilities must establish and implement a NES change evaluation process in accordance with NA SD 452.2, or successor directive.
-This NES evaluation is separate and independent from the USQ process required by 10 CFR Part 830, Nuclear Safety Management, and must be completed before approval and implementation of the change.

-Contractors must ensure that their change control process captures all proposed changes to approved NEOs including the following:

-- a.
 Proposals that may have direct NES implications (e.g., procedural, equipment, or facility changes to an approved NEO). - b.
 Proposals that may have indirect NES implications (e.g., changes or new activities that could impact the foundation established by previous NES Master Studies). - c.
 Changes in knowledge affecting an approved NEO (e.g., new understanding of a potential threat to NES or new data regarding the response of a nuclear explosive to a stimulus). - 15.
-Anomalous Unit Determination and Processing.
-An anomalous unit might be created or discovered in the course of NEOs performed by NNSA or its contractors, or might be received from the Department of Defense (DoD) in a known anomalous condition.
+Anomalous Unit Processing.
+An anomalous unit might be created or discovered in the course of NEOs performed by NNSA or its contractors, or might be received from the Department of Defense (DOD) in a known anomalous condition.

-Contractors must support the OST NEO change control process to ensure anomalous units accepted for transport are safe to ship and that any special handling, receiving, or staging requirements are known and accepted in advance by the receiving organization.
+Contractors must support the Office of Secure Transportation (OST) NEO change control process to ensure anomalous units accepted for transport are safe to ship and that any special handling, receiving, or staging requirements are known and accepted in advance by the receiving organization.

-The following apply to anomalous units at the production agency
+The following apply to anomalous units at the production agency: